 - Produce and curate a body of journalistic work reporting on civic science

 - Develop a teaching tool kit for telling stories about civic science

-- Work with researchers at SCR to assess the impact of civic science journalism on communities traditionally suspicious of science and scientists
+- Work with researchers at SCR to assess the impact of civic science journalism on communities traditionally wary of science and scientists

 - Play an active role in the Civic Science Fellows network

-The selected fellow will be paid in total a stipend of US$120,000 plus benefits (health insurance for the fellow) for the 18 months of the fellowship.
+The selected fellow will be paid in total a stipend of US$80,000 plus benefits (health insurance for the fellow).
 There will also be a travel allowance.
 The fellow’s J-1 visa will be sponsored by the University of Oregon.

 A UK citizen – we also welcome candidates from British Overseas Territories

 Science journalism professional, preferably early career, looking to engage in the practice and teaching of journalism in order to further the understanding of civic science